expo/expo/docs/pages/push-notifications/push-notifications-setup.md

 sidebar_title: Setup
 ---

-# Let's get what we need

-To get the client-side ready for push notifications, the main 2 things we need are:
+To get the client-side ready for push notifications, the 2 main things we need are:

 - The user's permission to send them push notifications
-- The user's ExpoPushToken.
-If push notifications were mail, then the ExpoPushToken is the user's address.
+- The user's ExpoPushToken- if push notifications are mail, then the ExpoPushToken is the user's address.

-Getting the permissions is easy- just use the [`expo-permissions` module](../../sdk/permissions)!
-As for the push token, the `expo-notifications` module provides a method exactly for that: [`getExpoPushTokenAsync`](../../sdk/notifications/#getexpopushtokenasyncoptions-expotokenoptions-expopushtoken).
+Getting the permissions is easy- just use the [`expo-permissions` module](../../versions/latest/sdk/permissions/)!
+As for the push token, the `expo-notifications` module provides a method exactly for that: [`getExpoPushTokenAsync`](../../versions/latest/sdk/notifications/#getexpopushtokenasyncoptions-expotokenoptions-expopushtoken).

 > Note: in the managed workflow, you don't need to pass any additional options to `getExpoPushTokenAsync`.
 In the bare workflow, you'll need to pass your `experienceId`.
 Make sure you read the documentation for more information.